How paternity leave helped one dad who loves his work appreciate the “actual value” of his time, bringing more intention to his career and family

 “The BHRC is an HR executive community that started out as 50 CHROs in Boston, but has grown to 750+ HR executives in New England and all over the U.S. We started it based on the needs of a couple dozen friends and clients, and it’s unique in the sense that it’s a strictly peer-to-peer community when HR executives have needed it most.”

-You’re in a unique position through Lockton and the BHRC to learn what employee benefits are most often discussed.
+You’re in a unique position through Lockton and the BHRC to hear from HR leaders about what they believe are the most important employee benefits.
 In your opinion, where does parental leave fall on the list?
-And as a working dad yourself, which benefits do you think are most important to support working parents and why?

 “Employee benefits are such a broad topic now that this one is hard to answer.
 In helping build some amazing programs for some world class clients, I can say that parental leave is high on the list, especially as more and more organizations use paid leave as a competitive differentiator.
 Most important will always be how these benefits and programs are communicated to all employees to ensure working parents take advantage of them.”